ptaxx/LookAround/README.md

    Ensure MySQL is installed and running.

-   Create a MySQL database named moviematrix.
+   Create a MySQL database named lookaround.

    Update the database configuration in .env with your MySQL credentials